Skip to main content

 Clean Existing Repositories

-1. Navigate to your cinchy.argocd repository and remove all existing folder structures except for the .git folder/directory and any custom modifications you have implemented.
+1. Navigate to your cinchy.argocd repository and remove all existing folder structures except for the .git folder and any custom modifications you have made.

 2. Navigate to your cinchy.kubernetes repository and remove all existing folder structures except for the .git file.